Castawhat/slitroblog/src/content/posts/thcp.md

 category: Rant
 draft: false
 ---
+# UPDATE: HQ and community members are working on a fix.
+More details at bottom of post.

 ## Hack Club Has A Problem.
 (It's Slack)

 Slack (and salesforce) are greedy.
 But where does a Non-profit teaching high schoolers to code fall into this?